-Mexico Will Ask the US to Invest US$2b in El Salvador
+Mexico Will Ask the US to Invest US$2B in El Salvador

 The Mexican diplomat recalled that an agreement signed on June 7 between the two countries established a commitment to lead the efforts for the "Comprehensive Development Plan for Central America" project.

-"That's what we're going to tell you" Pompeo, since with that level of investment the "migration problem" would be eliminated," Ebrad said and added that "we would have a great boost to human development in El Salvador."
+"That's what we're going to tell you, Pompeo, since with that level of investment the 'migration problem' would be eliminated," Ebrard said and added that "we would have a great boost to human development in El Salvador."

 The Mexican minister and El Salvador's President Nayib Bukele opened Friday a project to plant agroforestry systems on 50,000 hectares which is expected to create 20,000 jobs until December.